HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say…” have a bloodshot eye” in the fourth sentence.
+I am happy to lean it’s better to say” in case I go to the U.S.”

 ★★★★★